 Our Fabric Guide makes it easy to learn all about the fabrics for: wedding gowns, informal wedding dresses, bridesmaid dresses, Prom dresses, evening dresses, cocktail, and party dresses.

-Cost: Fabric choices also influence price and can drive up the cost of a special occasion dresses very quickly, especially a plus size gown that takes more yardage to sew.
-Looking to pay less for your dress?
-Then it's best for you to stick with man-made fibers like polyester, rayon, nylon, satin and lace.
+- Fabric choices also influence price and can drive up the cost of a special occasion dresses very quickly, especially a plus size gown that takes more yardage to sew.
+If you're on a budget then it's best to stick with man-made fibers like polyester, rayon, nylon, satin and lace.
 Natural fibers, such as silk, always cost more for formal evening and bridal wear.

 Charmeuse: a widely popular lightweight fabric made of silk or polyester that creates a soft luster and satin like appearance.
 Drapes with great grace.
 Often used as a lining.